 - 1. Committees of the Council serve the entire Council.
-Committees are not seen as territorial, but neither do Councilmembers interfere in the committee-Committee work of others. - 2.
-Both Committee members shall be included in all meetings, correspondence and communication. - 2.3.
-The Council endeavors to define the jurisdiction and area of study of each committee Committee so as to avoid conflicts or overlapping issues. - 3.4.
-Committee members keep the rest of the Council informed of their work, which may include the filing of reports, memoranda or minutes.
-This documentation will be produced by staff and reviewed by Committees prior to distribution to Council. - 4.
+Committees are not seen as territorial, but neither do Councilmembers interfere in the committee work of others. - 2.
+The Council endeavors to define the jurisdiction and area of study of each committee so as to avoid conflicts or overlapping issues. - 3.
+Committee members keep the rest of the Council informed of their work, which may include the filing of reports, memoranda or minutes. - 4.
 The Council is available to advise committees by placing items about which a committee needs guidance on a Council agenda. - 5.
 Each Council meeting agenda should include an opportunity for the making of committee reports.
 Whenever possible, written reports are provided to the Council prior to the public meeting. - 6.
-Committees may recommend a course of action to the Council, but they never supplant the decision-making authority of the Council, unless authority to take specific action is expressly delegated to a committee Committee by a vote of the Council at a public meeting. - 7.
+Committees may recommend a course of action to the Council, but they never supplant the decision-making authority of the Council, unless authority to take specific action is expressly delegated to a committee by a vote of the Council at a public meeting. - 7.
 Committee meetings are scheduled and (where applicable) proper public notice is provided through staff.
-Councilmembers who wish to call a committee Committee meeting may do so by asking the City Manager to make the appropriate arrangements. - 7.8.
-The need and effectiveness of the Committees are evaluated on an annual basis by the City Council.
+Councilmembers who wish to call a committee meeting do so by asking the City Manager to make the appropriate arrangements.